MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 {{< version-added v0.8.0 />}}

 {{% create-source/intro %}}
-This page details how to connect Materialize to a PostgreSQL (10+) database to create and efficiently maintain real-time materialized views on top of a replication stream.
+This page describes how to connect Materialize to a PostgreSQL (10+) database to create and efficiently maintain real-time materialized views on top of a replication stream.
 {{% /create-source/intro %}}

 ## Syntax